Prem4490/Tasks/README.md

 to start the application java -jar email-client-0.0.1-SNAPSHOT.jar

 Once the application is started.
-You can run the below curl commands, **Note:
+You can run the below curl commands,

+**Note:
-In emailTo Address, Instead of provideyourid@gmail.com , please provide valid gmail Add backslash(\) for the "" in json --data to preserve the "", or click Edit and copy the curl command)**
+In emailTo Address, Instead of provideyourid@gmail.com , please provide valid gmail Add backslash(\) for the "" in json --data to preserve the "", or click Edit or click Raw option and copy the curl command)**

 **Scenario 1:** Sending a plain text email to an outside resource, with a disclaimer added at the end, unencrypted and no retry